 How often do you see or speak with your accountant?

 Many small business owners are so busy and detached from their finances, they only make time to see their accountant annually, at tax time.
-And with the advent of technology many are bypassing this key professional, opting instead to work remotely with companies claiming to be staffed by accountants but who are thousands of miles away.
-At times these accounting or tax services are physically off-shore but the clients aren't made aware of this.
+And with the advent of technology, many are bypassing this key professional, opting instead to work remotely with companies claiming to be staffed by accountants but who are thousands of miles away.
+At times, these accounting or tax services are physically offshore, but the clients aren't made aware of this.

+Although you can find excellent financial providers throughout, I would advise anyone with a business to steer clear of having someone do your tax returns who is not physically present in your area.
 Think about it this way: when you have a good working relationship with a professional who contributes value to your business, you will be the first to benefit from that relationship.
 Since accountants are so vital to the success of your business, wouldn't it make sense to check in and have regular discussions about your goals or concerns?

 Cultivating a relationship with your accountant is key to achieving your financial goals.
 Here are my top reasons.